 Column 1 of Table 4 reveals a large and precisely estimated effect of career opportunities on household visits: health workers recruited by making career opportunities salient do 94 more visits (29% more than control) over the course of 18 months.
-The median treatment effect is 104 (bootstrapped s.e.
-43.1), which allays the concern that the average effect is driven by outliers.
-The magnitude of the difference is economically meaningful: if each of the 147 health workers in control had done as many visits as their counterparts in the career treatment, 13,818 more households would have been visited over the 18 month period.
+The median treatment effect is 104.4 (bootstrapped s.e.
+43.9), which allays the concern that the average effect is driven by outliers.
+The magnitude of the difference is economically meaningful: if each of the 147 health workers in control had done as many visits as their counterparts in the career treatment, 13,818 more households would have been visited over the 18-month period.
 Given that for most of these households, health workers are the only providers of health services, the difference between treatments is likely to have implications for health outputs in these communities.
 We return to this issue in Section 6.

 Columns 2-4 divide the 18-month period into three and show that the estimated treatment effect is identical in the three semesters.
-This casts doubt on the alternative hypothesis that agents in the two groups have the same traits, but agents in the treatment group perceive stronger career incentives because they have known about them for longer (about 2 years vs 1 year for the control group).
-Such a difference should wane with time, while the difference due to stable traits should be stable.
+This casts doubt on the alternative hypothesis that agents in the two groups have the same traits, but agents in the treatment group perceive stronger career incentives because they have known about them for longer (about 2 years vs. 1 year for the control group).
+Such a difference should wane with time, while the difference due to stable traits should be stable.24

 To shed light on what treatment health workers do differently, we administer a time use survey to all health workers after they have started working.
 The findings, reported in detail in the Appendix, indicate that treatment and control health workers work similar hours and allocate their time similarly across similar activities.
 This indicates that treatment health workers are more efficient at their jobs.
 Household visits take place in remote, low-density areas: the median 78 square km area has 200 households, with an interquartile range of 130 to 360.
-It is thus rather time consuming to go from house to house, and this is compounded by the fact that roads are bad.
+It is thus rather time-consuming to go from house to house, and this is compounded by the fact that roads are bad.
 In this setting, the ability to plan-e.g., by making appointments with specific households or collecting information as to whether members are likely to be home before setting out to visit them-is an important determinant of completing visits successfully.
+Our model was agnostic as to whether effort and ability are complementary, i.e., as to whether higher ability, for a given level of prosociality, increases output directly only or also through increased effort.
+Given that these two groups have similar levels of prosociality but different levels of ability, these findings, suggestive of similar effort levels, appear more consistent with the version in which they are not complementary.

 To conclude we establish the extent to which differences in performance are due to selection on observables.
-We search for the vector of observables that explains the largest possible share of variation of performance in the control group and use the estimated coefficients to predict performance in the treatment group.
-This yields the predicted difference between treatment and control on the basis of the observables that best predict performance.
-The best predictors explain 31% of the observed variation in control and the predicted difference between treatment and control is 43 visits.
-Given that the actual, unconditional performance gap is 101, differences in observables explain 43% of it.
-The remaining 57% is due to traits we do not measure.
+We search for the vector of observables that explains the largest possible share of variation of performance in the control group and use the estimated coefficients to predict performance in the treatment group.25 This yields the predicted difference between treatment and control on the basis of the observables that best predict performance.
+The best predictors explain 31% of the observed variation in control and the predicted difference between treatment and control is 44 visits.
+Given that the actual, unconditional performance gap is 101, differences in observables explain 44% of it.
+The remaining 56% is due to traits we do not measure.